macsible/macsible/README.md

 ### Run the Ansible playbook

-At its simplest, the Ansible playbook can be run using the following command:
+The mac.yml Ansible playbook can be run using the following command:

 ```
-ansible-playbook main.yml -K
+ansible-playbook mac.yml -K
 ```

 To run only certain tags (e.g. `evernote` and `moom`):

 ```
-ansible-playbook main.yml -K -t "evernote,moom"
+ansible-playbook mac.yml -K -t "evernote,moom"
 ```

 ### Further docs